KnapsackPro/docs.knapsackpro.com/_posts/2020-02-02-how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation.md

 <img src="/images/blog/posts/how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation/optimal-tests-split.png" style="width:100%;" alt="optimal tests split on CI server, CI parallelism" />

-## Static split of tests in a deterministic way
+## Static split of tests in a deterministic way - Regular Mode

 One way to determine how to divide tests between parallel machines on a CI server so that each server completes tests at a similar time is to use the measured runtime of the files in the test suite.
 This was the first approach I implemented in Knapsack Ruby gem.